OpenMoonRay/openmoonray-docs/docs/moonray/materials/hair/HairMaterial_v3.md

   default: False

-  when disabled, uses a physically correct value for Transmission roughness which is linked to the primary specular roughness
+  <p>when disabled, uses a physically correct value for Transmission roughness which is linked to the primary specular roughness<\p>

   </p>